 Why Does Your Resume Need Specifics?

 An impressive and impactful resume is your key to a stellar career!
 So don’t be vague with what you did and the impact you made.
 If your resume reads like a laundry list of activities rather than a compelling description of your strengths, and accomplishments, you are limiting your credentials.
+It is important to focus on ‘how long should your resume be’ but at the same time it is also important to focus on ‘what should you include in your resume.’

 If leveraged correctly, specifics are powerful tools to set you apart from the competition.
 Having to choose between someone who ‘handled customer complaints’ and someone who ‘resolved 23 customer complaints daily’ is a no-brainer.